Beware of commonly used approximations I: errors in forecasts: Conclusions

 Forthcoming experiments promise to bring about new possibilities in the next decade.
 They aim not only to improve constraints on cosmological parameters within the standard model, but also to find signatures of new physics.
 Given the unprecedented sensitivity of on-going and forthcoming surveys, it is of fundamental importance to assess correctly the magnitude of statistical and systematic errors.
 In particular, obtaining unbiased estimates of cosmological parameters and their uncertainties is required in order to claim the detection of new physical effects.

 In this paper we studied how common assumptions in the modelling of the likelihood and in the computation of the observable affect the estimation of the curvature of the likelihood around its maximum and thus the estimated statistical errors on cosmological parameters.
 As a consequence, such approximations might invalidate not only Fisher matrix-based estimates (as demonstrated here) but also the actual parameter inference from real data.
 We showed that such approximations can change both the degeneracies between parameters and the size of the errors.
+In particular, we summarise our findings on the change of errors in tables~\ref{tab:results_section4}, \ref{tab:results_section5} and~\ref{tab:results_section6}, where we report the ratio of marginalised errors in the different cases we analysed.
+We notice that the error on the~$f_\mathrm{NL}$ parameter is particularly sensitive to many of these approximations.
+This is expected, since most of the approximations considered are inaccurate at large scales, where the contribution from primordial non-Gaussianity (parametrised by $f_{\rm NL}$) is the largest.

+This paper does not aim to cover all possible sources of uncertainty.
+Future galaxy survey will probe also the quasi-linear and non-linear regimes.
+However, the modelling of these scales is not as robust as linear theory: one possibility to deal with these uncertainties is to include a theoretical error on the RHS of equation~\eqref{eq:total_angular_power_spectrum}.
+The authors of refs.~\cite{audren:theoreticalerrors, baldauf:theoreticalerrors, sprenger:theoreticalerrors} showed that the constraints obtained when non-linear scales are included degrade by a factor of a few when theoretical errors/uncertainties are included in the analysis.
+Hence, in this case, inaccurate modelling of the noise results in a mis-estimate of marginalized errors of the same magnitude of the cases discussed in this work.

 In particular, modifying parameter degeneracies becomes very relevant when considering the complementarity between different data sets.
 For instance, it is customary to combine large-scale structure constraints with e.g., the cosmic microwave background ones to break parameter degeneracies.
 Mis-estimating these degeneracies invalidates the assessment of how they can be broken when different observables are combined.